mnit-rtmc/iris/docs/natch.md

 3         | Detector Number (0-31)
 4 †       | Input Pin Number (0 means deleted)

-If the pin number is not a valid input pin, the detector is *deleted*, and this is indicated in the response.
+If the input pin number is not valid, the detector is *deleted*, and this is indicated in the response.

 The input pin number can also be set to a ramp meter output pin (2 or 3).
 In this case, whenever a green indication (on either head) is displayed, it